ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

    The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 This chapter can also serve as a starting point for running the SRW App on other systems (including generic Linux/Mac systems), but the user may need to perform additional troubleshooting.

 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
-The steps are as follows:
+Once the SRW has been built, as described in :numref:`Chapter %s <BuildSRW>`, the steps to run a forecast are as follows:

    #. :ref:`Download and stage data <Data>`
    #. :ref:`Optional: Configure a new grid <GridSpecificConfig>`
    #. :ref:`Generate a regional workflow experiment <GenerateForecast>`

-      * :ref:`Configure the experiment parameters <UserSpecificConfig>`
+      * :ref:`Set the experiment configuration parameters <UserSpecificConfig>`
       * :ref:`Load the python environment for the regional workflow <SetUpPythonEnv>`

    #. :ref:`Run the regional workflow <Run>`